itsHadyy/E-Business_Strategies/README.md

 ## How to Use This Repository

-  - Star this repository to your profile so you can access it easily anytime.
+  - Fork this repository to your profile so you can access it easily anytime.
   - Access each section's materials by navigating to the respective folders.
   - Feel free to contribute by adding your own notes, resources, or assignments.